dotnet/systemweb-adapters/docs/README.md

   framework --- libraries[[Business logic]]
 ```

 At this point, the journey is to focus on moving routes over one at a time.
 This could be WebAPI or MVC controllers (or even a single method from a controller), ASPX pages, handlers, or some other implementation of a route.
 If the route is available in the core app, it will then be matched and served from there.

+During this process, additional service and infrastructure will be identified that must be moved, in some way, to run on .NET Core.
+Some options include (listed in order of maintainability):

+1. Duplicate the code
+2. Link the code in the new project
+3. Move the code to shared libraries

 Over time, the core app will start processing more of the routes served than the .NET Framework Application:

 ```mermaid
 flowchart LR;